How to Start your Freelancing Business and Make money online

 Find out the exact skills and begin to list them down in a separate sheet.
 Write out each of these skills until you’ve exhausted them.

-PS: Not all skills and experiences are sellable.
+PS: Keep in mind, not all skills and experiences are sellable.
 Where you don’t have marketable skills, you can get to learn them.

 Now that you have listed out your top skills, the next step you want to take to start a freelance business is to identify a need that people are currently looking out for solutions.

-A need is a problem that people are currently looking for a solution which you can provide and get paid in return for your services.
+A need is a problem that a specific number of people are actually looking out for solutions to them which you can provide and get paid in return for your services.
 Or a product that people are willing to buy.

 To some people and depending on the level of your skills, this need may revolve around services like Content Writing, Graphics Design, Search Engine Optimization, Business Consulting, etc.

-You have to find out the market demand for any product or skill you have in mind and then gauge these alongside the skills you were able to identify in step two above.
+You have to find out the market demand for any product, skill or expertise you have in mind and then gauge these alongside the skills you were able to identify in step two above.

 Tools like Google Search, Google Keyword tool, Ubersuggest etc. can give you a clear idea on services that people are actively searching online.